x42/meters.lv2/README.md

 if you only open one meter GUI at a time it's usually fine.

 Also note that the plugins use the LV2 idle-interface (lv2 >= 1.4.2)
-The plugin-host (eg. ardour or qtractori) needs to be compiled with this or a later version of the LV2 SDK to support the features.
+The plugin-host (eg. ardour or qtractor) needs to be compiled with this or a later version of the LV2 SDK to support the features.

 The plugin-host must also support http://lv2plug.in/ns/ext/resize-port/